2024sabuhiabbasov/unit4_2023-project/README.md

 Next, I executed the query using the `db.search()` method, which returned a list of tuples containing the username.
 Since I only needed the first item in the first tuple, I used `username[0][0]` to extract the actual username.

 Finally, I updated the `post` variable with the new username and the original user_id.
 I converted the post list to a tuple for consistency with the original query.
+This is because tuples are immutable, meaning their values cannot be changed after they are created[31].
+Since the original query returned a tuple, it made sense to keep the same format when updating the post variable.

 ```.html
 <p>User: <a href="{{ url_for('profile', user_id=post[6]) }}">{{ post[1] }}</a></p>